 Tip 7: Fish Local

 The best way to make someone an angler is to show them where they can fish close to home.
-Regardless of whether that’s in one of the urban areas at a Go FishIN in the City Lake (link) or at a pond in your neighborhood, show them where they can fish that doesn’t require a lot of travel time.
-You can find locations throughout the state with our Where to Fish Finder.
+Regardless of whether it’s a Go FishIN in the City park or a retention pond in your neighborhood, show them where they can fish that doesn’t require a lot of travel time.
+You can find locations throughout the state with our Where to Fish map.

 If you would like to learn how to teach fishing to the youth of your classroom or community and be able to borrow fishing equipment from the DNR for free, please visit Go FishIN online or contact firstname.lastname@example.org.